Polymer/old-docs-site/articles/styling-elements.md

 ### From outside the element {#style-fromoutside}

-The `/shadow/` and `/shadow-deep/` combinators pierce through Shadow DOM's boundaries can can style elements within different shadow trees.
+The `/shadow/` and `/shadow-deep/` combinators pierce through Shadow DOM's boundaries and can style elements within different shadow trees.

 #### The `/shadow/` combinator {#hat}